php-monsters/laravel-online-payment/README.md

 ```bash
 composer require tartan/laravel-online-payment:"^7.0"
 ```
-2.Add this to your app service providers for laravel version < 5.4 :
+2.Add this to your app service providers:

 ```php
 Tartan\Larapay\LarapayServiceProvider::class,
 ```
-3.Add this to your aliases :
+3.Add this to your aliases:

 ```php
 'Larapay' => Tartan\Larapay\Facades\Larapay::class,